 Pictured: A cross-section of a plant cell with the cell wall highlighted

 As stated above, fungi also possess cell walls, but they are made up of chitin, a derivative of glucose which is also found in the exoskeletons of arthropods.
-And just like the cell walls in plants, they provide structural support and prevents desiccation.
+And just like the cell walls in plants, they provide structural support and prevent desiccation.

 Prokaryotic organisms such as bacteria also contain cell walls.
 However, they are chemically different from the cell wall found in plants and fungi.
 The prokaryotic cell walls are composed of large polymers known as peptidoglycans.
 Cell walls in prokaryotes serve as a form of protection and prevent lysis (bursting of the cell and expulsion of cellular contents).
 Structurally, prokaryotic cell walls consist of two layers: